Supporting Chinese lawyers to advocate the rule of law in China

 Jiang Tianyong (江天勇)

 Jiang Tianyong specializes in cases concerned with religious persecution.
 His clients have included Buddhist leaders, Falun Gong practitioners, and Uyghur activists.
-As a result of his activism, Mr. Jiang has been denied client access; placed under surveillance; had his license suspended; undergone detention and interrogation; and most recently been "disappeared" for two months.
+Mr. Jiang is also known for his work with HIV/AIDS related issues.
+As a result of his activism, Mr. Jiang has been denied client access, placed under surveillance, had his license suspended, undergone detention and interrogation, and been disappeared” for two months.

 Read More…